ashrithks/react-native-storage-mongo-db/README.md

 * <a href="#browser-version">Browser version</a>

 ### Creating/loading a database
-You can use react-native-local-mongo-db as an in-memory only datastore or as a persistent datastore.
+You can use react-native-storage-mongo-db as an in-memory only datastore or as a persistent datastore.
 One datastore is the equivalent of a MongoDB collection.
 The constructor is used as follows `new Datastore(options)` where `options` is an object with the following fields:

 * `filename` (optional): the key where AsyncStorage will save data.
 * `inMemoryOnly` (optional, defaults to `false`): as the name implies.
 * `timestampData` (optional, defaults to `false`): timestamp the insertion and last update of all documents, with the fields `createdAt` and `updatedAt`.
 User-specified values override automatic generation, usually useful for testing.
 * `autoload` (optional, defaults to `false`): if used, the database will automatically be loaded from the datafile upon creation (you don't need to call `loadDatabase`).
 Any command issued before load is finished is buffered and will be executed when load is done.
 * `onload` (optional): if you use autoloading, this is the handler called after the `loadDatabase`.
 It takes one `error` argument.
 If you use autoloading without specifying this handler, and an error happens during load, an error will be thrown.
 * `afterSerialization` (optional): hook you can use to transform data after it was serialized and before it is written to disk.
 Can be used for example to encrypt data before writing database to disk.
-This function takes a string as parameter (one line of an react-native-local-mongo-db data file) and outputs the transformed string, **which must absolutely not contain a `\n` character** (or data will be lost).
+This function takes a string as parameter (one line of an react-native-storage-mongo-db data file) and outputs the transformed string, **which must absolutely not contain a `\n` character** (or data will be lost).
 * `beforeDeserialization` (optional): inverse of `afterSerialization`.
 Make sure to include both and not just one or you risk data loss.
 For the same reason, make sure both functions are inverses of one another.
-Some failsafe mechanisms are in place to prevent data loss if you misuse the serialization hooks: react-native-local-mongo-db checks that never one is declared without the other, and checks that they are reverse of one another by testing on random strings of various lengths.
-In addition, if too much data is detected as corrupt, react-native-local-mongo-db will refuse to start as it could mean you're not using the deserialization hook corresponding to the serialization hook used before (see below).
+Some failsafe mechanisms are in place to prevent data loss if you misuse the serialization hooks: react-native-storage-mongo-db checks that never one is declared without the other, and checks that they are reverse of one another by testing on random strings of various lengths.
+In addition, if too much data is detected as corrupt, react-native-storage-mongo-db will refuse to start as it could mean you're not using the deserialization hook corresponding to the serialization hook used before (see below).
-* `corruptAlertThreshold` (optional): between 0 and 1, defaults to 10%. react-native-local-mongo-db will refuse to start if more than this percentage of the datafile is corrupt.
+* `corruptAlertThreshold` (optional): between 0 and 1, defaults to 10%. react-native-storage-mongo-db will refuse to start if more than this percentage of the datafile is corrupt.
 0 means you don't tolerate any corruption, 1 means you don't care.
 * `compareStrings` (optional): function compareStrings(a, b) compares strings a and b and return -1, 0 or 1.
 If specified, it overrides default string comparison which is not well adapted to non-US characters